Skip to main content

 Respond fast

 Your endpoint must return a 2xx within 10 seconds.
-Do the minimum amount of work necessary — enqueue the rest of the processing on your side.
+Do the minimum amount of work necessary and enqueue the rest of the processing on your side.
 Any non-2xx response or timeout triggers a retry; see the retry policy.

 Next steps